abdullahau/data-science-main/README.md

 - To be able to view the decision tree in the output, you will need to install the [graphviz](https://graphviz.org/download/) library.
   - I used graphviz version 10.0.1 (post installation you can check the version and correct installation by running `dot -V` in the terminal)
   - I simply used scoop on windows to install graphviz.
 You can use brew on Mac/Linux to install graphviz.

+You can compare my implementation of the notebook (`Titanic - Abdullah.ipynb`) with that of Claudia's and Iemejia's side-by-side.